 This section describes how to configure a Macintosh computer to use EtherTalk.
 The actual procedures to configure a Macintosh may vary depending on the version of the Mac OS.
 The following procedure describes how to configure Mac OS 9.1.
 If you are not using Mac OS 9.1, see the manual that comes with your version of Mac OS for more information.

-- □ For use with Mac OS 8.6 or later.
-(Mac OS X Classic environment is supported.) - \Box For use with Mac OS X 10.1 or later. - □ For use with a Macintosh, Power PC is required.
+□ The required version of Mac OS is 8.6 or later.
+(Mac OS X Classic environment is supported.)

 Changing to EtherTalk